 Comprehensive loss includes net loss as well as other changes in stockholders' equity that result from transactions and economic events other than those with stockholders.
-For the years ended December 31, 2020 and 2019, the Company's only element of other comprehensive income was unrealized gain on marketable securities.
+For the years ended December 31, 2021 and 2020, the Company's only element of other comprehensive income (loss) was unrealized gain (loss) on marketable securities.